Life is too short for shallow friendships ∙

 Father help me to be wise in my relationships with others.
-Thank you for the wonderful friends that You have given me that love You with their whole heart.
+Thank you for the wonderful friends that You have given me that love You with their whole hearts.

 We are to choose friends wisely.
 Why?
-Because our friends have great influence in our lives.
-Their influence can be good or bad.
+Because our friends have a significant influence on our lives.
+Their impact can be good or bad.
 The apostle Paul warns us not to be misled by our friends, “Bad company corrupts good character” (1 Corinthians 15:33).

-There are many people who deny the resurrection.
+Many people deny the resurrection.
 Sadly, such people may have a bad influence on us.
-Friends with such beliefs can have a long-term negative effect on us.
+Friends with such beliefs can have a long-term adverse effect on us.

-Because of our friendship, we may be blinded their influence and we may actually deceive ourselves.
+Because of our friendship, we may be blinded by their influence and deceive ourselves.
 The NLT translates Don’t be fooled by those who say such things, for “bad company corrupts good character” (1 Corinthians 15:33).